-If you would like share your Ring Master project with us please send pictures and a brief biography and a picture of yourself and we will add it to this page.When Benny Ferrell was ten years old, his father gave him a little carpenter's set.
+If you would like to share your Ring Master project with us, please send pictures, a brief biography and a picture of yourself and we will add it to this page!When Benny Ferrell was ten years old, his father gave him a little carpenter's set.
 He was hooked on woodworking from that moment on.
 Benny has a large shop at his farm on Upper Hurricane Creek.
 Ferrell works up to 12 hours a day in the shop creating bowls, vases, and rolling pins, but adds that he can craft "just about anything that is made out of wood."
 Benny uses local and imported wood such as redheart, yellowheart, imbuya, shedua, purpleheart, Chechen, satinwood, zebrawood, morado, Indonesian rosewood, African rosewood, Brazilian cherry, American walnut, Peruvian Black Walnut, leopardwood, lyptus, Osage orange, mahogany, curly maple, birdseye maple, red oak, white oak, ash, hickory, American cherry, poplar and black limba.
 He even uses Corian, the practically indestructible countertop material, with the Ring Master.
 Once he has the raw wood in the shop, he flattens it, planes it and runs it through a huge sander.
 Ferrell then cuts the wood into strips and laminates them together into particular patterns.
 He then uses these "boards" he created to make wooden rings, which are then glued back together in the form of either bowls or vases—all this with only about five percent of wood waste thanks to the Ring Master.
 Once his creations are sanded and finished, they are transformed into brilliant works of art.